SLuckLeonard/SLuckLeonard/README.md

-# Hi there, I'm Sam!
+# Welcome to my Github, I'm Sam Luck-Leonard

 I'm a recent graduate from **Furman University** with a degree in **Computer Science** and **History** and experience in **AI/ML**, **data engineering**, and **full-stack development**.
 I love creating innovative solutions wherever my experience is helpful, and have a passion for sharing knowledge through teaching and technical documentation.